KR34T1V/ubuntu_setup/README.md

 - basic-packages.sh will install basic dependancies and packages.

-- rtl8821ce-install-wifi.sh will install and configure the rtl8821ce wifi driver.
+- wifi-setup.sh will install and configure the rtl8821ce wifi driver.